Google's biggest new app searches the world around you

-Announced in May by the world's biggest search engine, Lens lets you find details on different things in the real world by pointing your phone's camera at them.
-Take a picture of a book and info about how to buy it, who published it and recent reviews pop up.
+Announced in May by the company behind the world's biggest search engine, Lens lets you find details on different things in the real world by pointing your phone's camera at them.
+Take a picture of a book, and up pops info about how to buy it, who published it and recent reviews.

-There's one hitch: the software only works -- at least for now -- on Google's new Pixel 2 phones, which hit store shelves on Thursday.
-Google is calling it a "preview" -- and says the software will work with other phones running Google's Android software someday, but it's not saying exactly when.
+There's one hitch: The software only works -- at least for now -- on Google's new Pixel 2 phones, which hit store shelves on Thursday.
+Google is calling it a "preview" and says the software will eventually work with other phones running its Android software, but it's not saying exactly when.
 And it will also work -- someday -- on Apple's iPhone, Aparna Chennapragada, who heads up Google Lens, said in an interview last week.

 This isn't the first time Google has tried to develop a camera-based search product.
-Google Goggles, a visual search app for Android, was released in 2012 but hasn't been updated since 2014.
-Google Glass, also introduced in 2012, layered information and graphics over your eyes when you wore a headset, but the $1,500 device failed spectacularly before it left the prototype stage because people worried about privacy and piracy.
+Google Goggles, a visual search app for Android, debuted in 2012 but hasn't been updated since 2014.
+Google Glass, also introduced in 2012, layered information and graphics right in front of your eyes when you wore a headset, but the $1,500 device failed spectacularly before it left the prototype stage because people worried about privacy and piracy.

-But Google Lens feels like the search giant's first true entry into augmented reality, layering digital graphics over the real world.
-Lots of things have changed since those previous, ill-fated attempts.
+But Google Lens feels like the search giant's first true entry into augmented reality, the superimposing of digital graphics over the real world.
+Lots of things have changed since those earlier, ill-fated attempts.
 Voice and facial recognition have gotten a lot better.
 Smartphones can handle more intense computing demands.

 "We thought, can you have the camera be the browser for the world around you?"
 Chennapragada says.

-But while the rest of the tech giants are trying out similar projects, Google hopes its 19-year history as a search company will give it a leg up.
+But while the rest of the tech giants are trying things out, Google hopes its 19-year history as a search company will give it a leg up.
 "Google arguably has the best track record to have something to build on," says Jan Dawson, principal analyst at JackDaw Research.
 "It looks very compelling."

 Lens isn't an app or product on its own but a feature that's going to be built into several Google services.
 The first app to get Lens is Google Photos.
 Here's how it works: First, take a photo.
 When you view the picture, you'll see the Lens icon at the bottom of the screen (it looks kind of like the Instagram logo, but in black and white).